 A lot of times in a community like this you would find it very clicky.
 As an outsider or newbie to the community, you would not be welcomed the same as if you were a resident.
 We did not find that here.
 All residents (and staff) treated everyone like family.
 As far as would we go back, probably when we get older.

-We like campgrounds that are more wooded, have families with laughing and playing kids running around, and trees.
-I know it’s Arizona and you can’t do much about the trees but at this point in our lives, we are not ready for a structured community type campground.
+We like campgrounds that are more wooded and have families with laughing and playing kids running around and trees.
+I know it’s Arizona and you can’t do much about the trees but at this point in our lives, we are not ready for a structured community-type campground.
 If that’s what you like then this is a great campground to settle down into.
 Lots of fun things to do with a touch of elegance.

 In the video below, we take you through the entire park.
 We start from the service road leading into the park.
 We then take you up each row in the front section and rear section.
 When we put up these videos we want you to be able to see parks in their entirety.
 We want to show the stuff that’s both included and omitted from the brochures.
 If you watch to the end we included a very cool parade of mostly Razors and Side By Sides all decorated for Christmas that came through the park.

 One thing to keep in mind while watching this video.
 It was taken after the “in season” so most of the seasonals and snowbirds were already gone.
 This place gets very busy over the winter so reservations are highly recommended.